Fukuoka: Formation of the modern city (1300–1889)

 By the 1500s, the control shifts from various clans, and ultimately the fall to Toyotomi Hideyoshi's forces, marked a period of conflict for the region.
 The Battle of Sekigahara eventually led to Kuroda Nagamasa being granted the region and beginning the construction of Fukuoka Castle in the early 1600s.
 Fukuoka was formerly the residence of the powerful daimyō of Chikuzen Province, and played an important part in the medieval history of Japan.
 The renowned temple of Tokugawa Ieyasu in the district was destroyed by fire during the Boshin War of 1868.
 The modern city was formed on April 1, 1889, with the merger of the former cities of Hakata and Fukuoka.
 Historically, Hakata was the port and merchant district, and was more associated with the area's culture and remains the main commercial area today.
 On the other hand, the Fukuoka area was home to many samurai, and its name has been used since Kuroda Nagamasa, the first daimyō of Chikuzen Province, named it after his birthplace in Okayama Prefecture and the "old Fukuoka" is the main shopping district, now called Tenjin.

 When Hakata and Fukuoka decided to merge, a meeting was held to decide the name for the new city, and after multiple ties, Fukuoka ultimately was chosen.
 However, Hakata is still used to refer to the Hakata area of the city and, most famously, to refer to the city's train station, Hakata Station, and dialect, Hakata-ben.

 20th century

 Fukuoka continued to grow during the early 20th century following the Meiji Restoration and industrialization of Japan.
-The city saw a rise in exponential growth with the introduction of new colleges and universities such as the Fukuoka Medical College in 1903 and the introduction of citywide public transit such as the Fukuoka Streetcar Service in 1910.
+The city saw exponential growth with the introduction of new colleges and universities such as the Fukuoka Medical College in 1903 and the introduction of citywide public transit such as the Fukuoka Streetcar Service in 1910.

 During World War II, Fukuoka played a significant role as a regional military center and base for the Imperial Japanese Military due to its geographic position near the Korean Peninsula and China.
 The region also housed the largest POW base in Japan, Fukuoka 17 which operated from 1943 to 1945.
 In 1945, Fukuoka was firebombed on June 19, with the attack destroying 21.5 percent of the city's urban area.